tohyuting/tp/docs/DeveloperGuide.md

 1. List macros command format: `listmacro`

    1. Test case: At least one macro has been saved.<br>
-      Expected: The list of macros are displayed.
+      Expected: The list of macros is displayed.

    1. Test case: No macros have been saved.<br>
       Expected: No macros listed.
 Displayed message states that no macros are presently saved.